lnribeiro/jsfreelist/README.md

 # jsfreelist

-# List of websites that work without JS.
+This is a list of websites that work without JS.
 Feel free to contribute!

 To browse the internet without javascript, we recommend: